Originally aired 2/13/1997

 Whether Chloe’s effect on the plot accomplishes that, well… that’s a debate for another day.
 One thing’s been clear this season, though: Friends, for the first time, has really invested in Rachel’s growth as a character, and the writers clearly recognized the limitations of keeping the two together.
 And what makes it work in “The One Where Ross and Rachel Take a Break” is how it observes Rachel’s changes this season through Ross; no longer a woman with a simple life, Ross is struggling to contend with not being the center of his girlfriend’s universe.
 And like any dude punching above his weight before he turns 30, Ross can’t recognize that he’s taking his partner for granted, and being selfish about allowing her to have some interests and pursuits in life besides date night with the Fossil Guy.

 All season, Ross’s insufferable behavior has been frustrating; it’s explicit that he’s holding her back from forming friendships with work colleagues, and his manipulative attempt to “bring the anniversary to Rachel” fails miserably, as she’s trying to deal with an underwear ordering crisis.
 But Friends understands Ross, a single father who lost his wife to something beyond his control – he’s a person whose very job is to handle preserved artifacts, pieces of history frozen in time.
-The museum’s items cannot be changed, altered, or age; like his picture of Rachel the Perfect Girlfriend, one that he’s been watching dissolve over the past months as her new job’s absorbed her every waking moment.
+The museum’s items cannot be changed, altered, nor can they show the effects of age – like his picture of Rachel the Perfect Girlfriend, one that he’s been watching dissolve over the past months as her new job’s absorbed her every waking moment.
 Her maturity has frightened him – and as she grows, he regresses, in ways that are may be logical, but are certainly not endearing, or healthy to building a relationship of trust and understanding.

-Unlike many shows that force breakups for arbitrary reasons or to spice up a season finale, Friends has gone to great lengths to build this conflict between Ross and Rachel, using Mark as an entryway to really explore the depth of Ross’s unresolved neuroses – themselves a reaction to what happened with Carol before the series began.
+Unlike many shows that force breakups for arbitrary reasons or to spice up a season finale, Friends has gone to great lengths to build this conflict between Ross and Rachel, using Mark as an entryway to really explore the depth of Ross’s unresolved neuroses, developed as a reaction to what happened with Carol before the series began (and defined in the show’s second episode).
 There’s no easy answer to how either of them are feeling, and Friends smartly doesn’t really try to play sides with Ross’s behavior, or Rachel’s comments, which she quickly tells Mark she regrets making (though letting Mark come over as emotional support is something Rachel knows is a bad idea, and does anyway – but again, that speaks to her growing independence as a human, that she’s not willing to acquiesce her needs for even Ross).

 But that’s the thing that makes love so difficult; you can love someone so fucking hard it almost hurts to think about them, but the simplest things can cause the most damage.
 Wrong words spoken, actions misinterpreted, a bad decision is made… life is crazy like that, where with the snap of a finger, two people can go from living out the first ten minutes of Up to becoming complete strangers who never see or talk to each other again.
 The line is razor thin; and even the most destined couple, the lobsters who found each other, are not immune to the wants and whims of the universe (or, you know, sitcom writers… but you get my point).